camunda/blog.camunda.org/content/post/2016/07/camunda-bpm-760-alpha2-released.md

 </definitions>
 ```

 A DRG can be deployed, parsed and evaluated in the same way as a DMN resource with a single decision table.
-When the DMN engine evaluates a decision which has required decisions then it evaluates the required decision before and map the output values to the input expressions of the decision table.
+When the DMN engine evaluates a decision which has required decisions, then it first evaluates the required decision and then maps the output values to the input expressions of the decision table.

 You can evaluate the Dish Decision using the following Code: